dstryrk/ratbot/README.md

 # RATBOT

+## To create a user backup file

-1. Export the new file and place it in /data
+1. Export the backup file, unzip and place it in /data

 2. Run the sorter in /src
-`python sort_json.py YYYY-MM`

-This will sort the log output by user and strip out all messages except the year and month

-3. Place slack2json.php in the directory to convert and run `php slack2json.php` which will create an html log
+e.g.
+`python strip_json.py username ../data/Rats\ And\ Such\ Slack\ export\ Apr\ 30\ 2017 > USERNAME.txt`

+This will output only channels user is active in.

+To do:
-4. Run the send_digest.py
+3. Run the send_digest.py for automatic emailing `python send_digest.py`

-`python send_digest.py`
+## One time paid backup

-Notes: slack_history.py is to pull down the whole logs, including private channels to disk.
+slack_history.py is to pull down the whole logs, including private channels to disk.
 This will not work when using the free version.